16-18 Courses, 16-18: A Levels

 Entry requirements

-GCSE Average Points Score: 4.25, Grade 5 English Language GCSE, Grade 4 Maths GCSE
+• Grade 5 English Language GCSE; Grade 4 Maths GCSE

 Course information

-The Religious Studies (Ethical Philosophy) A-Level is taken with two other A-Levels, and pairs well with other subjects from the social sciences and humanities.
-The exam board is OCR and assessment consists of three two-hour exams (with three full-length essays and no shorter questions on each) at the end of the second year.
+The Religious Studies (Ethical Philosophy) A Level is taken alongside two other A Levels or alongside one other A Level and one Level 3 Extended Certificate/AAQ.
+It pairs well with other subjects from the social sciences and humanities.
+The exam board is OCR and assessment consists of three two-hour exams (with three full-length essays and no short questions on each) at the end of the second year.

 This qualification is designed to develop a greater understanding and appreciation of religious beliefs and teachings, as well as the disciplines of ethics and philosophy of religion.
 Students will develop their skills of critical analysis in order to construct balanced, informed arguments and responses to religious, philosophical and ethical ideas.

-OCR A-Level Religious Studies course aims to engage learners thoroughly and develop an interest in religious studies which extends beyond the classroom and can be applied to the world around them.
+The course aims to engage learners thoroughly and develop an interest in religious studies and ethical philosophy which extends beyond the classroom and can be applied to the world around them.

 The course is split into three components: